cyverse/irods-adm/coding-standards-bash.md

 SomeDirectory
 ```

-### Eval
+### `eval`

-`eval` is dangerous and should usually be avoided.
-It obfiscates the code.
-In some situations, it
+`eval` is dangerous, and you should generally avoid using it.
+It obfuscates the code.
+In some
-makes it impossible to trap run-time errors.
+situations, it makes trapping run-time errors impossible.

 ```bash
 # What happens if `func` writes a value to stdout with a